 The feeling of under a huge fishing net is fantastic.

 3. Cycle through rural life in Hue

 Take a cycling adventure to discover Hue and its surrounding countryside.
 You will ride on small paths, passing by rice fields, crossing through some small villages, and cycling along narrow canals to the Thanh Toan Bridge, where you will have a break and enjoy a fresh sugar cane juice.
-Then head for a farm of organic products, where you will learn about the crops and daily life of the farmer, and enjoy a luscious lunch made of home-grown organic products.
+Then head for an organic products farm , where you will learn about the crops and daily life of the farmer, and enjoy a luscious lunch made of home-grown organic products.

 You may see farmers are planting rice when passing by rice fields.

 We provide various activities to ensure you travel like a local.
-If you want to know more information, please contact us.
+If you want to know more, please contact us.